Madhya Pradesh: Transport

-The state does not have a coastline.
+The state does not have a coastline, but is home to 5 functional ICD's (Inland/Dry Ports) which provide facilities to clear and load cargoes directly for dispatch within the state, they are located in Bhopal, Indore and Gwalior.
 Most of the sea trade happens through the Kandla and Jawaharlal Nehru Port (Nhava Sheva) in the neighbouring states, which are well-connected to MP by road and rail networks.

+Devi Ahilyabai Holkar Airport in Indore is the busiest airport in Madhya Pradesh, followed by Raja Bhoj International Airport in the state capital of Bhopal.

+Rajmata Vijayaraje Scindia Airport, Gwalior is the largest airport of Madhya Pradesh having two take off runways.

-Devi Ahilyabai Holkar Airport in Indore is the busiest airport in Madhya Pradesh.
-Raja Bhoj International Airport in Bhopal, Dumna Airport in Jabalpur, Gwalior Airport and Khajuraho Airport also have scheduled commercial passenger services.
-Besides these, minor airstrips are located at Chhindwara, Sagar, Neemuch, Ratlam, Mandsaur, Ujjain, Khandwa, Rewa, Guna and Satna.
+Dumna Airport in Jabalpur and Khajuraho Airport also have scheduled commercial passenger services.
+Rewa Airport is under construction with operations expected to start by 2025.
+Besides these, minor airstrips are located at Chhindwara, Sagar, Neemuch, Ratlam, Mandsaur, Ujjain, Khandwa, Guna and Satna.

 Other

-The state has 52 districts hospitals, 333 community health centres, 1,155 primary health centres and 8,860 sub-centres.
+The state has 55 districts hospitals, 333 community health centres, 1,155 primary health centres and 8,860 sub-centres.

 The urban infrastructure has improved considerably in the past decade.
 22 projects costing above $500 million have been sanctioned under the Jawaharlal Nehru National Urban Renewal Mission for the development of Bhopal, Indore, Jabalpur and Ujjain.